Families of the Clan Campbell Homeland, 2 DVD set

 After service in the Argyll and Sutherland Highlanders (Princess Louise's) Infantry Regiment of the British Army (commonly known as "The Argylls"), he graduated from Cambridge University.
 His skill set enabled him to both script and narrate the videos with a unique perspective.
 He currently lives in his ancestral County of Argyll, Scotland.

-Duncan Beaton is the Scottish Contributing Editor for the Journal of The Clan Campbell Society, and is a local historian and genealogist in Argyll.
+Duncan Beaton is the Scottish Contributing Editor for the Journal of The Clan Campbell Society (North America), and is a local historian and genealogist in Argyll.
 He appears in Volume I, and his many helpful suggestions have contributed greatly to the value of this production.